wambao/quiz-java/README.md

 ***
 ## Behavior Driven Development
-1. The program allows the user to select only one option.
+1. The program allows the user to  **select only one option**.
 The user cannot select multiple options

     **INPUT EXAMPLE:**
      * Script tags   - checkecd